nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 ### Further Reading

-You can check out the [Kubernetes Troubleshooting Guide](https://kubernetes.io/docs/tasks/debug/debug-application/) for further assistance
+You can view the [Kubernetes Troubleshooting Guide](https://kubernetes.io/docs/tasks/debug/debug-application/) for more debugging guidance.